Inklingo

 juzgado

-Use 'juzgado' when referring to the legal institution or the building where legal proceedings take place, like a courthouse.
+Use 'juzgado' when referring to the legal institution or building where legal proceedings take place, essentially the courthouse.

 A grand, symmetrical stone building with tall columns and a wide set of stairs leading to the entrance, representing a courthouse.